+- (2) For the purposes of this section, the value of the property transferred or the gift shall be the market value at the time of the trial. - (3) If a spouse applies for an order under subsection (1), the applicant shall serve the transferee or donee with notice of the application and shall include the allegations made and the nature of the claim of the applicant as it affects the transferee or donee. - (4) A transferee or donee who is served with notice under this section shall be deemed to be a party to the application for the matrimonial property order as a defendant with respect to any allegation or claim that affects the transferee or donee.

+Application by spouse of deceased

-(2) For the purposes of this section, the value of the property transferred or the gift shall be the market value at the time of the trial.
-(3) If a spouse applies for an order under subsection (1), the applicant shall serve the transferee or donee with notice of the application and shall include the allegations made and the nature of the claim of the applicant as it affects the transferee or donee.
-(4) A transferee or donee who is served with notice under this section shall be deemed to be a party to the application for the matrimonial property order as a defendant with respect to any allegation or claim that affects the transferee or donee.
-1978 c22 s10 Application by 11(1) Subject to this section, an application for a matrimonial property order may be spouse of made or continued by the surviving spouse after the death of the other spouse. deceased (2) A matrimonial property order may be made on the application of a surviving spouse only if an application for a matrimonial property order could have been commenced immediately before the death of the other spouse.
-(3) When a matrimonial property order is made in favour of a surviving spouse, the Court, in addition to the matters in section 8, shall take into consideration any benefit received by the surviving spouse as a result of the death of the deceased spouse.
-(4) An application by a surviving spouse for a matrimonial property order may not be commenced more than 6 months after the date of issue of a grant of probate or administration of the estate of the deceased spouse.
-1978 c22 s11 Suspension of 12 The Court may make an order suspending in whole or in part the administration of administration the estate of the deceased spouse until an application for a matrimonial property order has of deceased's been determined. estate 1978 c22 s12 Consent to 13(1) Until the expiration of 6 months from the date of issue of the grant of probate or distribution of administration of the estate of a deceased spouse, the executor, administrator or trustee estate shall not distribute any portion of the estate to a beneficiary without the consent of the living spouse or an order of the Court.
-(2) If (a) an executor, administrator or trustee distributes a portion of the estate contrary to subsection (1), and (b) the Court makes a matrimonial property order with respect to property in the estate of the deceased spouse, the executor, administrator or trustee is personally liable to the living spouse for a loss to that spouse as a result of the distribution.
-1978 c22 s13 Distribution in 14(1) If an application for a matrimonial property order is made or continued by a accordance spouse, the executor, administrator or trustee of the deceased spouse shall hold the estate with Court subject to any matrimonial property order that may be made, and the executor, order administrator or trustee shall not proceed with the distribution of the estate other than in accordance with the matrimonial property order.
+- 11(1) Subject to this section, an application for a matrimonial property order may be made or continued by the surviving spouse after the death of the other spouse. - (2) A matrimonial property order may be made on the application of a surviving spouse only if an application for a matrimonial property order could have been commenced immediately before the death of the other spouse. - (3) When a matrimonial property order is made in favour of a surviving spouse, the Court, in addition to the matters in section 8, shall take into consideration any benefit received by the surviving spouse as a result of the death of the deceased spouse. - (4) An application by a surviving spouse for a matrimonial property order may not be commenced more than 6 months after the date of issue of a grant of probate or administration of the estate of the deceased spouse.

+Suspension of administration of deceased's estate

+12 The Court may make an order suspending in whole or in part the administration of the estate of the deceased spouse until an application for a matrimonial property order has been determined.

+Consent to distribution of estate

+- 13(1) Until the expiration of 6 months from the date of issue of the grant of probate or administration of the estate of a deceased spouse, the executor, administrator or trustee shall not distribute any portion of the estate to a beneficiary without the consent of the living spouse or an order of the Court. - (2) If - (a) an executor, administrator or trustee distributes a portion of the estate contrary to subsection (1), and - (b) the Court makes a matrimonial property order with respect to property in the estate of the deceased spouse, the executor, administrator or trustee is personally liable to the living spouse for a loss to that spouse as a result of the distribution.

+Distribution in accordance with Court order

-(2) If an executor, administrator or trustee distributes a portion of the estate contrary to subsection (1), the executor, administrator or trustee is personally liable to the living spouse for any loss to that spouse as a result of the distribution.
+- 14(1) If an application for a matrimonial property order is made or continued by a spouse, the executor, administrator or trustee of the deceased spouse shall hold the estate subject to any matrimonial property order that may be made, and the executor, administrator or trustee shall not proceed with the distribution of the estate other than in accordance with the matrimonial property order. - (2) If an executor, administrator or trustee distributes a portion of the estate contrary to subsection (1), the executor, administrator or trustee is personally liable to the living spouse for any loss to that spouse as a result of the distribution.